athomasq/athomasq.github.io/categories/work/work.md

 ### Media

-🗞 My work, at Quandl and elsewhere, has been covered by the Wall Street Journal, the Financial Times, the Economist, CNBC, Bloomberg, Forbes, Business Insider, Quartz, the Globe and Mail (Canada) and many others.
+🗞 My work has been covered by the Wall Street Journal, the Financial Times, the Economist, CNBC, Bloomberg, Forbes, Business Insider, Quartz, the Globe and Mail (Canada) and many others.
 You can see a full list of articles [here](/press).

 ----